Currency Challenges for Digital/Creative Agencies

 The market for treasuries has exhibited higher volatility recently, but currency markets have yet to wake up.
 This might not last forever!

-As we move out of the pandemic period and central banks begin to raise interest rates, we may see greater swings in exchange rates.
-Businesses trading internationally should prepare for currency volatility to lift from historic lows and ensure their business is properly protected
+As we move out of the period of high global interest rates and to a more normal environment, we may see greater swings in exchange rates as central bank policy changes divert from one another.
+Businesses trading internationally should prepare for currency volatility to lift from recent lows and ensure their business is properly protected

-The pound swung 10-cents, or 7%, vs the US dollar last year.
-That's not a huge trading range for FX, but it's still fairly alarming to consider how the sterling-equivalent of a project billed in dollars, or the cost of running an office abroad, could have changed across the 12 months.
+The pound swung by 27% vs the US dollar in the last five years!
+That's a huge trading range, maybe not an outlier for FX, but it's still fairly alarming to consider how the sterling-equivalent of a project billed in dollars, or the cost of running an office abroad, could have changed across the past few years years.

 What can I do about it?